Table of Contents

 The Affordable Care Act (ACA) streamlined the redetermination process for the MAGI group throughout the states.
-However, these federal regulations are not necessarily required for elderly and physically disabled individuals.
+These federal regulations are not necessarily required for elderly and physically disabled individuals.

 What Happens When You Don’t Renew in Time?

 If a Medicaid beneficiary does not complete the redetermination process in time, Medicaid benefits will cease and there will be a lack of coverage.
-However, under federal law, the individual has 90 days from the date in which the case was closed to provide the Medicaid agency with all of the required information.
-In this case, Medicaid benefits can be reinstated without the individual going through the application process again if he / she continues to meet the eligibility criteria.
-When this happens, Medicaid coverage in some states is retroactive.
+Under federal law, the individual has 90 days from the date in which the case was closed to provide the Medicaid agency with all of the required information.
+In this case, Medicaid benefits can be reinstated without the individual going through the application process again if they continue to meet the eligibility criteria.
+Medicaid coverage in some states is retroactive.
 This means any accrued medical bills during the lapse in coverage that are generally covered by Medicaid will be covered.
-If one does not submit the necessary documentation and complete the redetermination process within the 90 day period, he / she has to reapply for Medicaid benefits and a gap in benefits is very likely to occur.
+If one does not submit the necessary documentation and complete the redetermination process within the 90 day period, they have to reapply for Medicaid benefits and a gap in benefits is very likely to occur.

 Medicaid Renewal Services

-A public benefits counselor or a case manager, can be a great help during the redetermination process.
+A public benefits counselor or a case manager can be a great help during the redetermination process.
 These professionals commonly work at state Medicaid agencies, Aging and Disability Resource Centers, and Area Agencies on Aging and provide free assistance with filling out a renewal form and gathering and submitting required documentation.
 However, if a Medicaid recipient no longer meets the eligibility criteria, a public benefits counselor cannot assist.
-For example, if the beneficiary receives an inheritance and now have assets valued above the Medicaid limit, they will not receive assistance from a public benefits counselor.
+For example, if the beneficiary received an inheritance and has assets valued above the Medicaid limit, they will not receive assistance from a public benefits counselor.

-If the individual enrolled in Medicaid using the help of a private Medicaid planner, that professional may provide assistance with the renewal process for free or for a minor annual fee.
+If the individual enrolled in Medicaid utilized the help of a private Medicaid planner, that professional may provide assistance with the renewal process for free or for a minor annual fee.